naymspace/backpex/guides/live_resource/user-preferences.md

 Dots and colons alter preference-key parsing, and quotes or backslashes are unsafe in the browser hook's attribute selector.

+Sections without a descendant marked with `data-sidebar-item` stay hidden through CSS, so they cannot flash before the LiveView hooks mount.
+`sidebar_item/1` adds the marker automatically; custom leaf markup must add it explicitly.
+Nested sections become visible as soon as any descendant contains a marked item.

 ## Reading preferences in your layout

 `Backpex.InitAssigns` already populates the assigns that the built-in layout